samply/bridgehead/README.md

 ### Register with a Directory

-The [Directory][https://directory.bbmri-eric.eu] is a BBMRI project that aims to catalog all biobanks in Europe and beyond.
-Each biobank is given its own unique ID and the Directory maintains counts of the number of donors and the number of samples held at each biobank.
-You are strongly encouraged to register with the Directory, because this opens the door to further services, such as the [Negotiator][https://negotiator.bbmri-eric.eu/login.xhtml].
+If you run a biobank, you should register with the [Directory][https://directory.bbmri-eric.eu], a BBMRI project that catalogs biobanks.

-Generally, you should register with the BBMRI national node for the country where your biobank is based.
-You can find a list of contacts for the national nodes [here](http://www.bbmri-eric.eu/national-nodes/).
-If your country is not in this list, or you have any questions, please contact the [BBMRI helpdesk](mailto:directory@helpdesk.bbmri-eric.eu).
-If your biobank is for COVID samples, you can also take advantage of an accelerated registration process [here](https://docs.google.com/forms/d/e/1FAIpQLSdIFfxADikGUf1GA0M16J0HQfc2NHJ55M_E47TXahju5BlFIQ).
+To do this, contact the BBMRI national node for the country where your biobank is based, see [the list of nodes](http://www.bbmri-eric.eu/national-nodes/).

-Your national node will give you detailed instructions for registering, but for your information, here are the basic steps:

-* Log in to the Directory for your country.
-* Add your biobank and enter its details, including contact information for a person involved in running the biobank.
-* You will need to create at least one collection.
-* Note the biobank ID and the collection ID that you have created - these will be needed when you register with the Locator (see below).

-Once you have registered, you should choose one of your Collections as a default collection for your biobank.
-This is the Collection that will be automatically used to label any samples that have not been assigned a Collection ID in your ETL process.
+Once you have registered, **you should choose one of your sample collections as a default collection for your biobank**.
+This is the collection that will be automatically used to label any samples that have not been assigned a collection ID in your ETL process.
 Make a note of this ID, you will need it later on in the installation process.

 ## Deployment